 Outside of work, Kendra enjoys drinking tea, traveling, calligraphy, and reading.
 She is also interested in local politics and Central Asian history.

-Skills: qualitative research and analysis; writing and editing.
+Skills: qualitative research and analysis; policy analysis; writing and editing.

 - Substance Use